 Raspberries are the perfect kitchen ingredient, whether you’re baking them into tarts or making delicious, refreshing drinks with them.
-They’re great alone or paired with other fruits, bringing layers of flavor to your recipes.
+They are great alone or paired with other fruits, bringing layers of flavor to your recipes.
 Raspberries are really versatile and can be stored and frozen, so you can enjoy them all year round.

 Raspberry flavoring is just as popular, but most of them are made with artificial ingredients and food dyes.
 Instead of relying on store-bought stuff, you can make a simple yet tasty raspberry syrup as an alternative to flavoring.
 It works great in baking recipes and tastes amazing with a cup of tea, especially softer teas like chamomile.